 What is Alopecia Areata

-In most cases, people with alopecia areata experienced hair loss in small patches about the size of a quarter.
+In most cases, people with alopecia areata experience hair loss in small patches about the size of a quarter.
 Frequently, this occurs in just a few patches.
 However, in some extreme cases, it can lead to complete loss of hair on the scalp (Alopecia Totalis) or the entire body (Alopecia Universalis).
 This condition can happen to people of any age or gender, although most cases occur before the age of 30.
-It is thought that there is a genetic component.
+There is likely a genetic component.
 One in five people with alopecia areata also has a family member who has experienced the same condition.

 Alopecia areata will usually develop suddenly, over the course of just a few days.
-There’s very little evidence that it is caused by stress.
+There’s very little evidence stress causes alopecia areata.
 On the other hand, stress can be a contributor to other types of hair loss.
-With alopecia areata, hair loss may be triggered because white blood cells attack the cells in the hair follicles.
+With alopecia areata, hair loss triggers because white blood cells attack the cells in the hair follicles.
 This may cause them to shrink and dramatically slow down hair production.
-It is not known exactly what causes the body’s immune system to target hair follicles in this manner.
+We still don’t know exactly what causes the body’s immune system to target hair follicles in this manner.
 Curiously, some people will also often experience a spontaneous, full recovery, without the need for any type of treatment.
 But not everyone.
 Currently, there is no known way to cure alopecia areata.

 Some have compared alopecia areata with vitiligo, another autoimmune disease that impacts the skin.
 The body attacks melanin-producing cells, which leads to white patches.
 Research suggests that these two conditions may share similar pathogenesis, with similarities in the immune cells and cytokines acting as the driving forces behind the disease.
 Plus these two conditions share genetic risk factors.